Los Angeles To Napa Valley – A Wine Lovers Roadtrip

 Think of traveling up the California coast as you would any road trip.
 Make sure you have a full tank of gas, plenty of water, ample snacks and your favorite playlist to keep the car karaoke going when those local radio stations start to fade out.
 Do a weather check and make sure driving conditions are clear around the Grapevine (yes, it snows) and Big Sur (it can flood during heavy rains).

-LA To Napa: The Perfect Day Trip Itinerary
+Los Angeles To Napa Valley: The Perfect Day Trip Itinerary

 If you’re looking for the quickest way to enjoy Highway 1 and still get to Napa Valley in the same day, you’ll want to make limited stops on this 10-hour drive while soaking in the highlights of the coast.
 Don’t forget to leave in the early morning to avoid as much traffic as possible.